Different Types of Fertilizers and Their Uses

 - Sufficient water required (organic fertilizers effectiveness limited by these factors)

 Organic fertilizers and natural fertilizers are one in the same thing.
 Some people get confused and think that there is a difference, but ultimately organic is by definition, related to or derived from natural, living matter.

 You can find a number of organic fertilizers from a reputable manufacturer.

 Different types of chemical fertilizers

 - Nitrogenous Fertilizers:

 Nitrate fertilizers contain nitrogen and nitrate form.
 They are preferred by most plants as they are readily soluble in water and can be made quickly available for plants.
-In waterlogged and moist conditions, nitrate fertilizers are leached down and converted into gaseous form which become available to plants as well.
+In waterlogged and moist conditions, nitrate fertilizers are leached down and converted into a gaseous form which becomes available to plants as well.

 Typical worldwide usage: